unopim/unopim/SECURITY.md

 ## Supported Versions

-For versions 0.1.1, 0.1.2 and 0.1.3 of UnoPim, we support and provide patches for any security vulnerabilities.
+For versions 0.1.x of UnoPim, we support and provide patches for any security vulnerabilities.

 | Version | Supported          |
 | ------- | ------------------ |